dec112/tester/README.md

 debug: "3"

 ```
 As an option, messages can be stored in a text file (`./config/msg.txt`) which will be sent sequentially by pjchat.
 Each line requires at least 2 characters and lines are separated by CRLF.
-A `*` marks the message whose response should be validated - refer to `eval` in the configuration file.
+A `*` at the line end marks the message whose response should be validated - refer to `eval` in the configuration file.
 See an example below.

+_msg.txt_
 ```
 Message one
 Message two (response to be evaluated) *